Sonia-96/MyStudyNotes/Java&Web/Web.md

   - Destination
 - Payload (application data)

-#### IP Address
+#### IP

 1. IP: a unique machine ID

-   - IPv4: 32 bits, ~4.3 billion addresses
+   - IPv4: 32 bits, ~4.3 billion addresses.
-     - e.g., 10.17.165.139: 4 sections, each section's value is 0~255 (8 bits)
+     - an IPv4 address is like W.X.Y.Z., each number is in range of [0, 255]. e.g., 10.17.165.139
+     - W.X.Y routs the data to a local network, Z specifies the machine on the network

    - IPv6: 128 bits.
 Every atom in the universe can has its IP.

-2. reading your IP address: run `Ifconfig` in the terminal, your IPv4 address is under `en0` and next to `inet` and IPv6 address is near to `inet6`
+2. reading your IP address: run `ifconfig` in the terminal, your IPv4 address is under `en0` and next to `inet` and IPv6 address is near to `inet6`

 #### TCP

-1. TCP specifies which program on the machine gets the data - **port** number
+1. TCP specifies which program on the machine gets the data -- **port** number

 2. Many common applications use fixed port numbers: